echo66/OLA-TS.js/README.md

 # Helpers

-*BufferedTS*: it manages the intermediary frame buffering.
+*BufferedTS*: it manages the intermediary frame buffering for two OLATS instances.
 This class offers two public writable fields, *alpha* and *position* to manipulate the stretching factor and the 'read head' of the input audio buffer, as well as two public methods:
 * *process(AudioBuffer outputAudioBuffer)*: writes the next output frame in the provided output audio buffer.
 * *set_audio_buffer(AudioBuffer newBuffer)*: defines the input audio buffer.

-*WAAPlayer*: TODO
+*WAAPlayer*: integrates a *BufferedTS* instance in a ScriptProcessor node, providing the usual functions *connect(AudioNode)* and *disconnect(AudioNode)*, two extra public methods, *play* and *stop*, as well as four public writable fields: position, speed, audioContext and audioBuffer.

 # Notes